-Welcome to the 2021 Water Quality and Use Efficiency Report.
-This report is designed to inform you about the water and services the district delivers to you every day.
+Welcome to the 2022 Water Quality and Use Efficiency Report, This report is designed to inform you about the water and services the district delivers to you every day.
 Our goal is to provide you with a safe and dependable supply of drinking water.
-To comply with State and Federal water quality laws, 12 water quality tests were performed for your system in 2021.
+To comply with State and Federal water quality laws, 12 water quality tests were performed for your system in 2022.

 Our water source is the Canal Beach Tracts Well 2 located behind the Glen Ayr Resort.
-The well draws water from an aquifer 101' deep.
+The well draws water from an aguifer 101' deep.
 All water services and the source are metered.
-The system is currently approved for 89 connections 25 residential and 64 assigned to Glen Ayr Resort.
+The system is currently approved for 89 connections 25 residential and 64 assigned to Glen Avr Resort.
 The service area includes the Glen Ayr Resort.
+The 47,000 gallon concrete reservoir was cleaned and inspected this year.